-Want To Be Up On Food?
-It’s Time You Learned To Roast A Chicken
+Cooking Through The Quarantine: It’s Time You Learned How To Roast A Chicken

 Ingredients

 First and foremost, buy a quality chicken.
-Three phrases you should look for at the butcher or grocery store: Air-chilled, organic, free range.
+Three phrases you should look for at the butcher or grocery store: Air-chilled, organic, free-range.
 Yes, this means it’ll cost a little more.
 But the quality of the final product will outshine the extra few bucks you’re spending on good fresh food.

 In short, Air-chilled means that the bird was cooled using a large room that’s pumped full of cold air.
 This is preferable to the chicken being cooled by getting plunged into a cold chlorine bath.
 It’s not rocket science as to why the former is better.
-As for organic and free range, well, taste is a factor, as is ethics.
-Remember, you’re voting with your dollars every time you enter the grocery store.
+As for organic and free-range, well, the taste is a factor, as is ethics.
+Remember, you’re voting with your dollars every time you enter the grocery store (though the quarantine is also impacting everyone financially, so do your best and understand that these times will demand some degree of compromise).

 I grabbed a corn-fed chicken mostly because it was on sale.
 I dig the yellow tinge to the skin.
 It’s also a bit thicker and carries more flavor.
 I’m using a two-and-a-half pound chicken, which will easily feed four people.
 Or feed one or two people and still have plenty of leftovers for lunches.